phenogit/phenogit.github.io/kit-korner-notes.markdown

             1N: Vulnerable, 11-13 balanced, definitely at least 2 spades.
 Also, will never raise on 3 card support 2 way checkback follow up
                 2C: Relay to 2D, either to play 2D.
 After that most bids are natural invites.
 Followed by 3N shows 5 spades, choice of games.
+                    2D
+                        2H: Invite, partner will assume that you are 6-4, since 5-4 or 5-5 you presumably would have bid 2S
                 2D: Game forcing checkback.
 Opener will show, by priority: 4 card heart suit, 3 card spade support, or a 5 card minor.
 He bids 2N with 2=3=4=4 shape
                     2H: Must bid 2H on any hand with 4 hearts, may or may not have 3 spades
                         2S: Natural, showing a 5 card spade suit.
 Natural bidding after that